Brain and Spinal Cancer Treatment

 - Radiation therapy, with options such as three-dimensional conformal radiation therapy, stereotactic radiosurgery and intensity-modulated radiation therapy to help deliver radiation to a tumor while sparing essential gray matter.

-Additionally, Moffitt is known for its robust clinical trial program, which allows participants to benefit from the latest brain cancer treatment options before they are available elsewhere.
+Additionally, Moffitt is widely known for its robust clinical trial program, which allows participants to benefit from the latest brain cancer treatment options before they are available elsewhere.
 No matter what challenges our patients are facing, our experienced, multispecialty team will help them identify the best options for their unique needs.
-No referral is required to receive treatment from our Neuro-Oncology Program.
+No referral is required to receive treatment from physicians in our Neuro-Oncology Program.